UncleSocks/pixie-defenders-automated-ip-address-workflow/README.md

 Enter token: ***************
 ```

-When running the command, the script will ask for your IPInfo access token and your desired IP address organization keyword/s for searching.
+The script will ask for your IPInfo access token and your desired IP address organization keyword/s for searching when running the command.

 **NOTE:** When pasting the IPInfo token, use the right-click button of your mouse.

 ### Organization Keyword Search

 Use a space to separate multiple keywords (e.g., AMAZON MICROSOFT).
-The script will look up each IP address in your text file list or netstat using the IPInfo API and will only output the addresses that match ANY of the provided organization keywords.
+The script will look up each IP address in your text file list or netstat using the IPInfo or IBM X-Force API and will only output the addresses that match ANY of the provided organization keywords.
 In short, the script will show you the list of addresses belonging to the organization/s in your search.

 ```
 Enter organization keyword (e.g., Microsoft): AMAZON MICROSOFT